Noryea/modify-sodium-chunk-loading-old/README.md

 This is a mod that steals the codes from [Sodium's dev branch](https://github.com/CaffeineMC/sodium-fabric/tree/dev).
 These codes implement __a more aggressive distance culling__ which reduces the amount of chunks loaded and improves the fps significantly, so they deserve to be backported as a patch of Sodium and made to be compatible with other mods.

-__Note:__ The optimization provided by this mod will be included in future 0.5.1.
+__Notice:__ The optimization provided by this mod will be included in future 0.5.1.
 Hence the mod has been archieved and will no longer update.
 If you like, you can fork this mod for yourself.

-## More Details
+## Even More Important Notice:
-When the fog is _OFF_, you'll see fewer chunks than before, which is intentionally different from how it works in Sodium 0.5.0 & future 0.5.1, so it's __NOT__ a Sodium side bug.
+After installing this mod, you should see no difference when the fog is _ON_.

-Technically, you should see no difference when the fog is _ON_.
+But when the fog is _OFF_, you'll find that fewer chunks are loaded than before, which is _intentionally_ different from how it works in Sodium 0.5.0 & future 0.5.1.
+It's __NOT__ a Sodium side bug.

 ## Tested with:
 - Sodium